ProtonVPN Review: Is It Safe?

 Can I Use Netflix with ProtonVPN?

 When it comes to torrents, you will be able to download P2P files with either a Basic or Plus subscription.
-However, faster speeds on Plus servers will likely give you a better experience if you plan to torrent often.
+However, faster speeds on Plus servers will give you a better experience, likely, if you plan to torrent often.

-Advanced Encryption Standard (AES) is an encryption algorithm used to encrypt data with a 128-, 192-, or 256-bit key lengths.
+Advanced Encryption Standard (AES) is an encryption algorithm that encrypts data with 128-, 192-, or 256-bit key lengths.
 AES-256 (AES with a 256-bit key) is ubiquitous in the encryption field because it’s fast, secure, and doesn’t use much computing power.
-The United States uses AES-256 to encrypt top secret information, which is why sometimes you will see this advertised as “military-grade encryption”.
+The United States uses AES-256 to encrypt top-secret information, which is why some advertise it as “military-grade encryption”.

 HMAC with SHA384

 HMAC, or Hash-based Message Authentication Code, is a way to check the integrity and authenticity of messages.
 In ProtonVPN’s case, it creates shared secret keys using SHA384 (384-bit Secure Hash Algorithm) cryptographic hash functions.